MRoth1910/Vesperale-Romanum/README.md

 Some commentary on style seems necessary, because the sources do not agree entirely.

 There are differences in punctuation between the breviary and the chant books.
-The Liber Antiphonarius and the Vesperale Romanum largely agree except for some placements of the dagger (`†`) and the asterisk (`*`) in the orations (usually, a dagger is absent in the Vaticana but absent in the LA, such as for many of the Lenten prayers).
+The Liber Antiphonarius and the Vesperale Romanum largely agree except for some placements of the dagger (`†`) and the asterisk (`*`) in the orations (usually, a dagger is present in the Vaticana but absent in the LA, such as for many of the Lenten prayers).
 We will follow the chant books, and where they differ, one or the other is to be followed according to best judgement; it is more important to get the punctuation right.

 The versicle punctuation also comes from the chant books.
 Ensuring that chanters sing fluently and smoothly requires removing commas.